Customer Economics: Deeper Insights. Greater Value

 Topics to be addressed and explored include:

-- Measurement of customer acquisition cost, potential value, return, profitability and yield
+- Measurement and tracking of customer lifetime value (i.e., customer acquisition cost, potential value and return, profitability)

-- New approaches to evidencing customer value, commitment and sustaining relationships
+- New approaches to evidencing customer value and long-term customer relationships

-- Effectiveness of customer acquisition, conversion, revenue realization and retention programs
+- Effectiveness of customer acquisition, conversion, revenue optimization and retention programs

 - Best practice approaches to reducing customer attrition, churn and competitive defection

-- Techniques and technologies to identify, acquire and retain the most profitable customers
+- Techniques to identify, acquire and retain the most profitable customers